amineabdalkhalki/CardNumber-Lib/README.md

 # CardNumber-Lib
 Android EditText based view, that can validate a given card number and can detectet the type of the card number AMEX/MasteCard/Visa..

-The library is still in early stages, the code is a mess and the documentation inexistant, however the future updates will handle all this.
+The library is still in early stages, stable yet the code is a mess and the documentation inexistant, however the future updates will handle all this.

 Thank you.

-How to Import?
+#How to Import?

 Add this to your build.gradle:
 ```